 Ok, so if it’s supporting your mental and emotional wellbeing and is a pillar stone of your nurturing social circles, then carry on!
 If you’re honest with yourself, just think what you could be doing with an hour a day when you’re watching Love Island, sharing YouTube clips of cats with cucumbers or scrolling through blogs like this without making any steps towards achieving your aspirations!

 “So how do I find the time to analyse my time and actually take these steps?”, I hear you cry!
 Battling procrastination and having the motivation to start can be the hardest first step, especially if you're exhausted from your hectic life or lacking self-confidence.
 Working with a coach can help you to make yourself accountable in a safe and non-judgemental space.
 I aim to encourage and gently challenge you to make the difficult steps towards your goal, in a time-frame that works for you and your lifestyle.

-Get in touch for a FREE introductory session to see if working with me can help you carve out the time to move you forward.
+Get in touch for a FREE 60 Minute Career Strategy Call to see if working with me can help you carve out the time to move you forward.

 P.S.
 Have you joined my FREE Career Clarity for Working Parents Facebook group?
 It's packed full of top tips to keep you motivated and on track for moving forward in your career.